Botanical Name: Crassula ovata

 Height: Up to 3 ft (90 cm).
 When grown as a bonsai, jade plant only reaches 1 ft (30 cm) or less.

 Water: Jade plant stores is a succulent that stores water in its leaves, stems and thick roots, allowing it to go for days without a drink.
 Allow soil to dry out slightly between waterings, but don't allow the soil to get completely dry.
 Dropped leaves or brown spots on leaves are signs that the plant needs more water.

 Humidity: Average room humidity (about 40% relative humidity).
-Will tolerate dry air.
+Jade will tolerate dry air.

 Soil: Give this succulent plant a fast-draining mix to prevent root rot, such as 2 parts peat moss-based potting mix and 1 part horticultural sand or perlite.

 Fertilizer: Feed monthly from spring through fall with a balanced liquid fertilizer diluted by half.
 Do not feed in winter.

 Propagation: Take leaf cuttings or 3-inch (7.5 cm) stem cuttings in spring.
 Allow cuttings to dry out for about 5 days (to prevent them from oozing sap) before potting them in moist potting mix.